-The best way to simplify your life is to automate decision-making.
-If you’re going through your day feeling fuzzy, like your mind is full of noise or static, it’s time to eliminate some choices.
+The best way to simplify my life is to automate decision-making.
+If I’m going through my day feeling fuzzy, like my mind is full of noise or static, it’s time to eliminate some choices.

 You’ll save yourself a lot of time and mental energy if you make a list of 5-10 clothing combinations that you can pull out of your closet at any given moment.
 If something is in the laundry basket, no problem, you have other combos ready.
 Obama was a master at this.

 The same thing goes for food.
-Use the same 3-7 recipes for lunch/dinner every week.
-Yeah, I know it’s boring, you can change those over time or treat yourself during the weekend. 😛 The point is to eliminate trivial decisions from your day-to-day life so you can focus on the big stuff.
+I use the same 3-5 recipes for lunch/dinner every week.
+Yeah, I know it’s boring, I change change those over time or treat myself during the weekend.
+The point is to eliminate trivial decisions from my day-to-day life so I can focus on the big stuff.

 What about you?
 In what areas are you a victim of decision fatigue?
 How can you put those choices on autopilot? 🙂

 For regular updates, follow my Facebook page or subscribe via email.